-- 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands), - providing: - an independent advisory service within the meaning of the European MiFID II regulation - an individual discretionary portfolio management service

-2) institutional investors whose minimum initial subscription amount is 500,000 euros.
+- 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands), - o providing: - an independent advisory service within the meaning of the European MiFID II regulation - an individual discretionary portfolio management service - 2) institutional investors whose minimum initial subscription amount is 500,000 euros.

-The sub-fund has four share classes: C EUR, P EUR, I EUR and ID EUR shares.
-These four share classes differ in terms of their rules for allocating amounts available for distribution, their management fees, their par value, and the distribution network(s) for which they are intended.
+The sub-fund has multiple share classes, which may differ in terms of their rules for allocating amounts available for distribution, their management fees, their currency of issue, their par value and the distribution network(s) for which they are intended.